RealOfficialKraken/pre-release--Jak3HMPlus/README.md

 Mostly all missions have either been altered, redone, or completely replaced by custom missions.
 Most of these missions were altered or replaced because they did not give the gameplay of Jak and Daxter any justice (like the turret mission).
 All of these changes are done to make the game either more difficult (HeroMode+), or to be *difficult enough* so you can have room to level up your character.
 ## Loot Drop System

 Enemies have a chance to drop loot crates upon death.
-These crates vary from Tier 1-3.
+If enemies are a certain level above Jak's Hero level, they are more likely to drop higher tier crates.

 #### Tier 1 (Urn)
 This drop is the most common, it carries mostly ammo and sometimes 1-3 metal head skull gems.